-The Compensation Committee held five meetings in 2008.
+The Compensation Committee held three meetings in 2011.
 The Compensation Committee currently consists of Messrs.
-Dawson, Hood and Stradford; Mr. Dawson serves as its Chairman.
-The Board of Directors has determined that all current members of the Compensation Committee are "independent" as defined in the listing standards of the NASDAQ Stock Market, SEC regulations and any other laws applicable to the Company.
-In addition, the Board of Directors has determined that all current members of the Compensation Committee shall qualify as "non-employee directors" within the meaning of SEC Rule 16b-3 as promulgated under the Exchange Act, and as "outside directors" within the meaning of Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code").
+Dawson, Hood, Smith and Stradford; Mr. Dawson serves as its Chairman.
+The Board of

+Directors has determined that all current members of the Compensation Committee are "independent" as defined in the listing standards of the NASDAQ Stock Market, SEC regulations and any other laws applicable to the Company.
+In addition, the Board of Directors has determined that all current members of the Compensation Committee qualify as "non-employee directors" within the meaning of SEC Rule 16b-3 as promulgated under the Exchange Act, and as "outside directors" within the meaning of Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code").

-The Board of Directors adopted and approved a charter for the Compensation Committee, which was most recently amended and restated on December 12, 2008.
+The Board of Directors adopted and approved a charter for the Compensation Committee, which was most recently amended and restated on December 9, 2010.
 A copy of this charter is posted on our website at www.mgrc.com under the Investor Relations section.
-The functions of the Compensation Committee, which are discussed in detail in its charter, are to (a) evaluate executive officer and director compensation policies, goals, plans and programs; (b) determine the cash and non-cash compensation of the executive officers of the Company; (c) review and administer the Company's equity-based and other incentive compensation plans for employees; (d) evaluate the performance of the Company's Chief Executive Officer; and (e) produce any reports required by the applicable rules of the SEC and SEC regulations.
+The functions of the Compensation Committee, which are discussed in detail in its charter, are to (a) evaluate executive officer and director compensation policies, goals, plans and programs; (b) determine the cash and non-cash compensation of the executive officers of the Company; (c) review and administer the Company's equity-based and other incentive compensation plans for employees; (d) evaluate the performance of the Company's executive officers; and (e) produce any reports required by the applicable rules and regulations of the SEC.